IbrahimaST/DoTD/README.md

 - Displays a random dua from a collection of 150+ duas
 - Bootstrap-styled UI for a clean and responsive design
-- Get New Dua component to load another dua

 🛠️ Technologies Used